 Part of what makes us appreciate a vase of flowers, I think, is the fact that they are so ephemeral, with some blooms lasting less than a week.
 But whether you’ve gotten them as a gift, purchased your flowers at the farmers market or the supermarket – or better yet, grown them in your own backyard – you’ll want to keep them looking fresh and colorful for as long as possible.
 Below is a list of five ways that flower farmer-florists like us do just that.

 But before we get to the five steps, here is a picture of a Sweet Piedmont bouquet that was left over from the farmer's market.
-I used the tricks listed below to keep it looking happy and healthy for well over a week (keep reading to see what this same bouquet looked like, more than a week after this initial picture was taken).
+I used the tricks listed below to keep it looking happy and healthy for well over a week (the picture on the right is what the wrapped bouquet (pictured on the left), looked like more than a week after this initial picture was taken).

 Five steps for getting your cut flowers to last: